 - See also: ascii

-- I have 19 facts about Request for Comments. what would you like to know? email me and let me know how I can help.
+- Have a question about Request for Comments not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: